svpino/twitter/README.md

 * [The backbone of a machine learning system](https://twitter.com/svpino/status/1379426242957438978?s=20) — There are a lot of moving pieces on a machine learning system.
 This covers the backbone of the process, from data engineering all the way to a retraining pipeline.

+* [Machine learning pipelines](https://twitter.com/svpino/status/1451503779623354370?s=20) — What's a machine learning pipeline?
+Well, it turns out that many different things classify as "machine learning pipelines."
+Here are five of the different "pipelines" you should be aware of.

 ## Examples

 * [Solving MNIST using a CNN](https://twitter.com/svpino/status/1364539168567746563?s=20) — Explaining a solution line by line is always fun.
 This thread goes to an excruciating amount of detail through a **Convolutional Neural Network** that solves the **MNIST** problem.
 An explanation for every single line of code.